Yours Truly, Johnny Dollar: Revival

 CBS Radio revived Yours Truly, Johnny Dollar in October 1955 with a new leading man, a new director, and a new format.
 The program changed from a 30-minute, one-episode-per-week program to a 15-minute, five-nights-a-week serial (Monday through Friday, 8–8:15 pm EST) produced and directed by radio veteran Jack Johnstone.
 The new Johnny Dollar was Bob Bailey, who had just come off another network detective series, Let George Do It.
 With a new lead and 75 minutes of air time each week, it became possible to develop each storyline with more detail and with more characters.
 Almost all of the Johnny Dollar serials were presented by CBS Radio on a sustaining basis (unsponsored, with no commercials); only two of the 55 serials take time out for a sponsor's message.

 Bob Bailey was exceptionally good in this format, making Johnny more sensitive and thoughtful in addition to his other attributes.
 Vintage-radio enthusiasts often endorse Bailey as the best of the Johnny Dollars, and consider the 13-month run of five-part stories to be some of the greatest drama in radio history.
 The serial scripts were usually written by Johnstone, "John Dawson" (a pseudonym for E. Jack Neuman), Les Crutchfield, or Robert Ryf.
-Blake Edwards also contributed several scripts and the show was always produced and directed by Johnstone.
+The show was always produced and directed by Johnstone.
+Under his "John Dawson" pseudonym, Neuman reworked several of his scripts from the John Lund period, expanding and/or combining them into scripts for the serial format.
 The show featured a stock company of supporting actors, including Virginia Gregg, Harry Bartell, Vic Perrin, Lawrence Dobkin, Stacy Harris, Parley Baer, Howard McNear, John Dehner, Barney Phillips, Lillian Buyeff, Tony Barrett, Don Diamond, Alan Reed, and Forrest Lewis.
 Movie character actors appeared occasionally, including Jay Novello, Hans Conried, Frank Nelson, Leon Belasco, William Conrad, Edgar Barrier, Jeanne Bates, Gloria Blondell, and Billy Halop.

 In late 1956, CBS Radio retooled the show, which reverted to a weekly half-hour drama, airing on late Sunday afternoons.
 Bob Bailey continued in the leading role until 1960 and wrote one episode, "The Carmen Kringle Matter," under his first and middle names (Robert Bainter).

 Staff announcer Dan Cubberly introduced the program during the Edmond O'Brien run; Roy Rowan was the announcer for the first two years of Bob Bailey's run; he also was an announcer on CBS's I Love Lucy.
-In "The Laird Douglas Matter," the only Johnny Dollar serial played for laughs, Roy Rowan was written into the script as dog-show expert "Ray Roland."
-In 1957 Rowan was succeeded by Dan Cubberly, returning to the series.
+In "The Laird Douglas Matter," Roy Rowan was written into the script as dog-show expert "Ray Roland."
+In 1957, Rowan was succeeded by Dan Cubberly, returning to the series.